cointobanks/lifetioncoin-docs/_includes/devdoc/guide_p2p_network.md

 any of the examples/wallet templates (but I'm not Java fluent, so maybe PEBKAC). -@harding -->

-Dash Core also includes a hardcoded list of IP addresses and port numbers to several dozen nodes which were active around the time that particular version of the software was first released.
-Starting with Dash Core 0.12.3, masternodes are used for the seed list since they must remain online to receive their portion of the block reward (good availability) and must be compliant with consensus rules (reliable).
-Dash Core will start attempting to connect to these nodes if none of the DNS seed servers have responded to a query within 60 seconds, providing an automatic fallback option.
+Lifetioncoin Core also includes a hardcoded list of IP addresses and port numbers to several dozen nodes which were active around the time that particular version of the software was first released.
+Starting with Lifetioncoin Core 0.12.3, masternodes are used for the seed list since they must remain online to receive their portion of the block reward (good availability) and must be compliant with consensus rules (reliable).
+Lifetioncoin Core will start attempting to connect to these nodes if none of the DNS seed servers have responded to a query within 60 seconds, providing an automatic fallback option.

-As a manual fallback option, Dash Core also provides several command-line connection options, including the ability to get a list of peers from a specific node by IP address, or to make a persistent connection to a specific node by IP address.
+As a manual fallback option, Lifetioncoin Core also provides several command-line connection options, including the ability to get a list of peers from a specific node by IP address, or to make a persistent connection to a specific node by IP address.
 See the `-help` text for details.

-**Resources:** [Dash Seeder][], the program run by several of the seeds used by Dash Core.
-The Dash Core [DNS Seed Policy][].
-The hardcoded list of IP addresses used by Dash Core is generated using the [makeseeds script][].
+**Resources:** [Lifetioncoin Seeder][], the program run by several of the seeds used by Lifetioncoin Core.
+The Lifetioncoin Core [DNS Seed Policy][].
+The hardcoded list of IP addresses used by Lifetioncoin Core is generated using the [makeseeds script][].

 {% endautocrossref %}